pps43/pps43.github.io/content/posts/ai_toolkit_for_dev.md

 - Github's [Copilot X](https://github.com/features/preview/copilot-x), exsiting Copilot costs $10/mo after 60d trial.
   - Using [Copilot for Docs](https://githubnext.com/projects/copilot-for-docs) to learn a SDK/framework/API.
+  > The gist is, to describe a single-responsibility function to let AI generate, rather than a function with long description of chained operations.
 - [Cursor](https://www.cursor.so/), or CodeCursor(vscode plugin), analyze opened document/code, currently FREE.
 - Open AI's CodeX